Dentalassistantimpracticableness535/Rnr-Compiler-Rust/README.md

 - Optional, for higher grades

-  - Improved error messages from your type checker, and/or other functions that may giver rise to errors.
+  - Improved error messages from your type checker, and/or other functions that may give rise to errors.
 You may look into [thiserror](https://crates.io/crates/thiserror), and [anyhow](https://crates.io/crates/anyhow), the former provides convenient ways to define error types, the latter streamlines handling of errors (context, conversion, chaining etc.)

   - Distinguish between warnings and hard errors.